echoedinvoker/es8-es-stack-frank/4-import-data-into-your-index/60-logstash-grok-examples-for-common-log-formats/part-1-nginx-access-log-to-kibana-map/memo.md

 ![Alt kibana console check mapping ](pic/bandicam%202022-09-23%2013-36-44-090.jpg)

 - The format of the above two maps is required to display the coordinates correctly in the Kibana Map feature.
+- The mapping here is rather special, although "geo_map" has two properties "lat", "lon", which should be an object, theoretically the mapping should be to see "properties..." but here it is "type": "geo_point".
+  - We can't even see the mapping of "lat" and "lon", which is actually defined in the previous level of "type": "geo_point".

 ## **Kibana MAP feature**